gmfrees/TonexOneController/TaskList.md

 ## Midi Output support
 Add support for Midi output, sending Midi PC and CC messages to indicate to receivers the current state.

-## Secure Bluetooth pairing.
-Add support for pairing with devices that use security.<br>
-Add to web UI a display of scanned devices, and allow one to be selected and paired with.<br>
-Also ability to delete a paired device.

-## USB Hub support
-Migrate to newer version of ESP IDF, to gain support for USB hubs.<br>
-Look at adding USB Midi support once this is complete.
-Status: migration to ESP IDF 5.4.1 is almost complete.

 ## Tonex USB disconect handling
 If the pedal is diosconnected after being connected, the ESP32 needs a reboot in order to allow connection again.
 Review the de-init and init code to allow it to be handled without needing a reboot.

-## Bypass Support
-Add support for toggling Bypass mode, via the web UI.

-## Midi Mapping
-Add the ability to map all 127 midi program change values to any preset.